Behavior

 Dogs can be very possessive over their space, toys, food, and even their owners.

 Not only can this occur when a dog is guarding their food or a favorite toy, but it can also happen when strangers enter their home.
-Dogs can become extremely possessive over their space, causing them to display aggressive behavior if they feel like their territory is being invaded.
-If aggressive behavior occurs when he is trying to guard a resource, it is likely due to possessive aggression.
+Dogs can become highly possessive over their space, causing aggressive behavior if they feel their territory is being invaded.

 It’s common for dogs to be triggered by one thing, then direct the frustration toward another trigger that interferes.